Thermodynamic instability of splitting thin shell solutions in braneworld Einstein-Gauss-Bonnet gravity: A vacuum bubble emanating from a braneworld

-The splitting solution can be constructed whenever the relative acceleration of the infinitesimally separating shells, after $\mu'$ has been computed, has the right sign to separate them further.
-It can be shown that this is the case when
+The splitting solution can be constructed whenever the relative acceleration of the infinitesimally separating shells has the right sign to separate them further.
+In \cite{Ramirez1} it is shown that this is the case when

 where